Ice hockey in the Philippines

-Ice hockey in the Philippines is a minor but emerging sport.
+Ice hockey in the Philippines is among the winter sports played in the Southeast Asian nation.
+Due to its climate, ice hockey in the Philippines are limited to artificial ice rinks often hosted inside shopping malls.
+The Federation of Ice Hockey League maintains both a men's and a women's national team.

 History

 The history of ice hockey in the Philippines began with the ice rinks set up in shopping malls in the country which were initially only used for recreational activities.
 The film Mighty Ducks released in the 1990s helped promote the winter sport in the country, with most members of the 2017 national team citing the film as their inspiration in taking up the sport.

 The governing body of ice hockey in the country, the Federation of Ice Hockey League (FIHL), was formed years later in February 2015.
 The FIHL was admitted as an associate member of the International Ice Hockey Federation (IIHF) on 20 May 2016 and secured Philippine Olympic Committee membership by July 2016.

 A IIHF sanctioned league, the Philippine Hockey League was organized in 2018 fulfilling a prerequisite for the Philippine men's national team participation in the Ice Hockey World Championships.